vajadiye-gif/vajadiye-gif/README.md

 ## 👨‍🔬 About Me

-> *"I treat biological systems as dynamical systems first, and write code to make their hidden structure visible."*
+> *"I treat biological systems as dynamical systems first, and develop code guided by physical intuition along to make their hidden structure visible."*

 I'm a **Physics undergraduate at IISER Pune** working at the intersection of nonlinear dynamics, computational biology, and machine learning.
 My research centres on building numerical simulations of complex physical systems — from Turing pattern formation in reaction–diffusion PDEs to cancer cell-state transitions via gene-regulatory circuits.
 I have hands-on experience translating continuous mathematical models (ODEs, PDEs, RMT) into reproducible, well-documented Python pipelines that generate both rigorous scientific insight and publication-ready visualisations.